Anthony Blunt: Recruitment to Soviet espionage

-There are numerous versions of how Blunt was recruited to the NKVD.
-As a Cambridge don, Blunt visited the Soviet Union in 1933, and was possibly recruited in 1934.
-In a press conference, Blunt claimed that Guy Burgess recruited him as a spy.
-The historian Geoff Andrews writes that he was "recruited between 1935 and 1936", while his biographer Miranda Carter says that it was in January 1937 that Burgess introduced Blunt to his Soviet recruiter, Arnold Deutsch.
-Shortly after meeting Deutsch, writes Carter, Blunt became a Soviet "talent spotter" and was given the NKVD code name 'Tony'.
-Blunt may have identified Burgess, Kim Philby, Donald Maclean, John Cairncross and Michael Straight – all undergraduates at Trinity College (except Maclean at the neighbouring Trinity Hall), a few years younger than he – as potential spies for the Soviets.
+There are numerous theories of how Blunt was recruited to the Soviet Union.
+As a Cambridge don, Blunt visited the Soviet Union in 1933 and was possibly recruited in 1934.
+At a press conference decades later, Blunt claimed that Burgess recruited him as a spy after both had left Cambridge.
+The historian Geoff Andrews writes that Blunt was "recruited between 1935 and 1936", while his biographer Miranda Carter says that it was in January 1937 that Burgess introduced Blunt to his Soviet recruiter, Arnold Deutsch.
+Shortly after meeting Deutsch, writes Carter, Blunt became a Soviet "talent spotter" and was given the NKVD codename "Tony."
+Blunt may have identified Burgess, Straight, Kim Philby, Donald Maclean and John Cairncross – all undergraduates at Trinity College (except Maclean at the neighbouring Trinity Hall) a few years younger than he – as potential spies for the Soviets.

-Blunt said in his public confession that it was Burgess who converted him to the Soviet cause, after both had left Cambridge.
-Both were members of the Cambridge Apostles, and Burgess could have recruited Blunt or vice versa either at Cambridge University or later when both worked for British intelligence.

 Joining MI5

 With the invasion of Poland by German and Soviet forces, Blunt joined the British Army in 1939.
 During the Phoney War he served in France in the Intelligence Corps.
-When the Wehrmacht drove British forces back to Dunkirk in May 1940, he was part of the Dunkirk evacuation.
+When the Wehrmacht drove British forces back to Dunkirk in May 1940, Blunt was part of the Dunkirk evacuation.
 During that same year he was recruited to MI5, the Security Service.
 Before the war, MI5 employed mostly former members of the Indian Imperial Police.

 In MI5, Blunt began passing the results of Ultra intelligence (from decrypted Enigma intercepts of Wehrmacht radio traffic on the Eastern Front) to the Soviets, as well as details of German spy rings operating in the Soviet Union.
-Ultra was primarily working on the Kriegsmarine naval codes, which eventually helped win the Battle of the Atlantic, but as the war progressed Wehrmacht army codes were also broken.
+Ultra was primarily working on the Kriegsmarine naval codes, which eventually helped win the Battle of the Atlantic.
+As the war progressed, Wehrmacht codes were also broken.
 Sensitive receivers could pick up transmissions, relating to German war plans, from Berlin.
-There was great risk that, if the Germans discovered their codes had been compromised, they would change the settings of the Enigma wheels, blinding the codebreakers.
+There was a great risk that, if the Germans discovered their codes had been compromised, they would change the settings of the Enigma wheels, blinding the code breakers.

-Full details of the entire Operation Ultra were fully known by only four people, only one of whom routinely worked at Bletchley Park.
-Dissemination of Ultra information did not follow usual intelligence protocol but maintained its own communications channels.
+The entirety of Ultra was known by only four people, only one of whom routinely worked at Bletchley Park.
+Dissemination of Ultra information did not follow the usual intelligence protocol but maintained its own communications channels.
 Military intelligence officers gave intercepts to Ultra liaisons, who in turn forwarded the intercepts to Bletchley Park.
-Information from decoded messages was then passed back to military leaders through the same channels.
+Information from decoded messages was then passed back to military commanders through the same channels.
 Thus, each link in the communications chain knew only one particular job and not the overall Ultra details.
 Nobody outside Bletchley Park knew the source.